ossec/ossec-docs/docs/manual/ar/unix-ar.rst

 UNIX: Active Response Configuration
 ===================================

-The Active response configuration is divided by two parts.
+The Active response configuration is divided into two parts.
 In the first one you configure the commands you want to execute.
 In the second one, you bind the commands to rules or events.